As an Amazon Associate I earn from qualifying purchases @AMAZON

 For 12V DC, don’t get cheap cables or splitters—16 AWG wire size minimum, 12 AWG or 14 AWG preferred.
 It’s not just the amperage issue, it’s that voltage drops if the wiring is too wimpy.
 Lower voltage means more heat and less efficient operation.

-Suggestions: Cuzec 1 to 2 Car Cigarette Lighter 16 AWG Cord and the heavy duty BESTEK 12V 24V Cigarette Lighter Extension Cord Cigarette Lighter Cable in case the accessory has too short a cord for a nearby wired-in DC outlet.
+Suggestions: Cuzec 1 to 2 Car Cigarette Lighter 16 AWG Cord @AMAZON and the heavy duty BESTEK 12V 24V Cigarette Lighter Extension Cord Cigarette Lighter Cable @AMAZON in case the accessory has too short a cord for a nearby wired-in DC outlet.

 Caution: anything in the 10 to 25 amp range should connect directly to a hard-wired socket that can safely handle 40 amps for brief periods (that’s what ADF Sprinters did for my 12V DC outlets).
 For anything over 25 amps the device should be wired directly with heavy gauge wire or to a special high-power socket (not cigarette lighter socket!).
 In such cases using AC power makes a lot more sense because the wiring can be much smaller gauge for the same amount of power.